The Basics of Family Mediation

-At the mediation itself, parties can have their attorneys present or they can choose to participate without their lawyers.
-Whether they are present in the session(s) or not, however, attorneys have a critical role to play in ensuring that parties have a clear understanding of their legal rights and obligations as they go through the mediation process.
-Mediators are not permitted to give legal advice and are ethically and statutorily obligated to make it clear to the parties who choose to mediate that they should seek independent legal advice.
-The mediated agreement that parties reach is only as strong as the information on which it is based and it is critical that parties be well informed and clearly advised about the ramifications of the decisions they are making.
+At the mediation itself, parties can have their attorneys present or they can choose to do so themselves.
+Attorneys have a critical role to play in ensuring that parties have a clear understanding of their legal rights and obligations as they go through the mediation process.
+Mediators are not permitted to give legal advice and are ethically and statutorily obligated to make it clear to the parties who choose to mediate that they should rely on legal advice.
+The mediated agreement that parties reach is only as strong as the information on which it is based, and it is critical that parties be well informed and clearly advised about the ramifications of the decisions they are making.

 The mediator first explains the process to be utilized and establishes the ground rules.
 All those in attendance sign a mediation agreement which, among other things, binds them to strict confidentiality.

 One party presents his or her view of the dispute.
 This presentation is informal and can be done by the attorney and/or the client.
 Cross-examination is not used, nor are any rules of evidence or procedure utilized.
 The other party is then given an opportunity to present his or her view of the case.
 This process continues as long as necessary to get the issues on the table.

 PROBLEM SOLVING/NEGOTIATING STAGE